SooryaGeorge7/Dublin-Eats/README.md

 <details><summary>Restaurants page rate button</summary>

-Users can click on rate button for a restaurant which will the redirect the user to another page which is the review/rate page
+Users can click on rate button for a restaurant which will the redirect the user to another page which is the review/rate page.

 ![Rate button](/documentation/features/restaurants-page/restaurants-rate-feature.gif)